retverd/jira-progress-reporter/README.md

 I'm not a Java expert, I've just automated some reporting routines to simplify my work.
 So there are a lot of points to improve the code.
 If you want to support me, you'll be welcome:
 * submit bugs, enhancements or questions: https://github.com/retverd/jira-progress-reporter/issues;
 * feel free to help me with some issues: https://github.com/retverd/jira-progress-reporter/labels/help%20wanted;
-* fork and push request.
+* fork and pull request.

 # how to use
 * download any release you want https://github.com/retverd/jira-progress-reporter/releases;